lyc458216/PTE/library/Speaking/DI(describe image).md

 In 25 seconds, please speak into the microphone and describe in detail what the image is showing.
 You will have 40 seconds to give your response.

+Vocabulary:
+Speaking

+Tips: There is only a image, but not include title.

 Filter: Test
 Sort Type: Creation time(Ascending order)

-Tips: There is only a image, but not include title.

 Step graph - 5
 Pie chart - 3